lux-org/lux/doc/source/guide/export.rst

   :align: center
   :alt: add screenshot

-This can be copy-and-pasted back into a new notebook cell for further editing.
+This code can be copy-and-pasted back into a new notebook cell for further editing.

 .. code-block:: python